West Kildonan: History

+Early history

+The Battle of Seven Oaks was fought in 1816 in an area that is now part of West Kildonan.
+At the time, the region formed part of the broader Red River Settlement.

+Municipal development

-The Battle of Seven Oaks was fought in what is now West Kildonan in 1816.
-The area was part of the original Municipality of Kildonan, which was established in 1876.
-Kildonan was divided in eastern and western halves in 1914 and the more heavily developed areas of West Kildonan separated from areas which remained primarily rural (Old Kildonan) to assume the current boundaries in 1921.
-West Kildonan is one of Winnipeg's earliest residential suburbs.
+The area was included in the original Municipality of Kildonan, established in 1876.
+In 1914, Kildonan was divided into eastern and western halves.
+Further boundary changes followed, and in 1921 the more developed western portion separated from the largely rural area known as Old Kildonan, forming West Kildonan with boundaries similar to those used today.
+West Kildonan developed as one of the earliest residential suburbs serving the city.

+Residential growth.

 The areas east of the CPR Winnipeg Beach tracks and south of Hartford Avenue were substantially developed by the 1910s and 1920s.
-West of the tracks, the Garden City neighbourhood was developed in the 1950s and 1960s, as was the area north of Hartford Avenue east of the tracks.
+West of the tracks, Winnipeg's Garden City neighbourhood was developed in the 1950s and 1960s, as was the area north of Hartford Avenue east of the tracks.
 The Garden Park community located north of Leila Avenue and west of the CPR tracks was developed beginning in the late 1950s.

+City status and amalgamation

-The R.M.'s municipal hall was located at 1760 Main Street.
+The municipal hall of the Rural Municipality of West Kildonan was located at 1760 Main Street.

-In January 1961 the Rural Municipality of West Kildonan asked the Province to designate it as a City.
-At the time the R.M. had a total tax assessment of C$15 million with a population of 19,000 citizens.
-Final approval by the Manitoba Legislature was given in April 1961 for the R.M. of West Kildonan and the Town of Transcona to formally become cities via minor amendments to their respective municipal and provincial Acts.
-The first council meeting operating as the City of West Kildonan took place on April 25, 1961.
-Prior to 1972, it was the independent City of West Kildonan.
-Today, it is a popular suburb of the City of Winnipeg.
+In January 1961, the rural municipality applied to the Province of Manitoba for city status.
+At that time, it had a population of approximately 19,000 and a total tax assessment of about C$15 million.
+Legislative approval was granted in April 1961, allowing both West Kildonan and Transcona to become cities.
+The first city council meeting of the City of West Kildonan was held on April 25, 1961.

+Map showing the former boundaries of the City of West Kildonan.

+West Kildonan operated as an independent city until 1972, when it was amalgamated into Winnipeg.
+Today, it forms a residential area within the city.